-Control charts are a great tool to monitor your processes overtime.
-This way you can easily see variation.
-Control charts are a great tool that you can use to determine if your process is under statistical control, the level of variation inherent in the process, and point you in the direction of the nature of the variation (common cause or special cause).
+Control charts are a great tool for monitoring your processes over time.
+This way, you can easily see variation.
+You can use control charts to determine if your process is under statistical control, the level of variation native to your process, and the nature of the variation (common cause or special cause).

-Generally a control part in a DMAIC project is used in the control phase to help lock in the gains that you made and automate an alarm system to let you know if the process is misbehaving.
-However, if a process has existing data, you could use the same tools and techniques to illustrate the level (or lack) of control in the current state system.
-And of course the findings from analysis on a control chart could be a launching point for improvement initiatives.
+Generally, a control chart is used in the control phase of a DMAIC project to help lock in your gains and automate an alarm system that lets you know if the process is failing.
+However, if a process has existing data, you could use the same tools and techniques to prove the level (or lack) of control in the current state system.
+And, of course, the findings from a control chart analysis could be a launching point for improvement initiatives.

 There are multiple kinds of control charts.
-You need to choose the right one depending upon the kinds of data sets you are mapping and other conditions.
+You need to choose the right one based on the kinds of data sets you are mapping and other conditions.
 The kind of chart you use will affect the calculations of control limits you place in the chart.

 A colleague once labeled the Upper & Lower control limits for a process he was responsible for as the “Time to update the resume lines” because if the process got out of control, he might be out of a job!

-Use a control chart to distinguish between common cause and special cause variation in a new process.
-Or use it to determine how much common cause variation exists.
+Use a control chart to tell the difference between common cause and special cause variation in a new process, or use it to determine how much common cause variation exists.

 Control Chart Tips

-- Specification lines should NEVER be included on a control chart
+- Specification lines should NEVER be part of a control chart.

-- The ease of data collection is not a major consideration.
+- The ease of data collection is not a major concern.

-- It is more important to collect data that relates to a critical product or process parameter.
+- Collecting data related to a critical product or process parameter is more important.

-- Put at least 6 points in the range of a control chart to ensure adequate discrimination.
+- Put at least six points in the range of a control chart to ensure adequate discrimination.

-- A control chart can be used to identify the following assignable causes
+- A control chart can be used to identify the following causes

 - A point outside control limits